Chapter 7 Proof handling

 At each stage of a proof development, one has a list of goals to prove.
 Initially, the list consists only in the theorem itself.
 After having applied some tactics, the list of goals contains the subgoals generated by the tactics.

-To each subgoal is associated a number of hypotheses called the local context of the goal.
-Initially, the local context contains the local variables and hypotheses of the current section (see Section 1.3.1) and the local variables and hypotheses of the theorem statement.
-It is enriched by the use of certain tactics (see e.g. intro in Section 8.3.5).
+To each subgoal is associated a number of hypotheses we call the local context of the goal.
+Initially, the local context is empty.
+It is enriched by the use of certain tactics (see mainly Section 8.3.5).

-When a proof is completed, the message Proof completed is displayed.
-One can then register this proof as a defined constant in the environment.
-Because there exists a correspondence between proofs and terms of λ-calculus, known as the Curry-Howard isomorphism [76, 6, 72, 79], Coq stores proofs as terms of Cic.
+When a proof is achieved the message Proof completed is displayed.
+One can then store this proof as a defined constant in the environment.
+Because there exists a correspondence between proofs and terms of λ-calculus, known as the Curry-Howard isomorphism [75, 6, 71, 78], Coq stores proofs as terms of Cic.
 Those terms are called proof terms.

-It is possible to edit several proofs in parallel: see Section 7.1.7.
+It is possible to edit several proofs at the same time: see section 7.1.8

 7.1 Switching on/off the proof editing mode